dannyash9987/2025-Portfolio-Website/index.md

 Welcome!
 This is my portfolio for the **ATC Computer Science** pathway.
 It showcases real artifacts from our **student‑run IT department**:

 - Web team (Internet Technologies)
-- Device clinic (Hardware & Software Maintenance)
+- Device Repairs (Hardware & Software Maintenance)

 Navigate with the links below or use the top Menu Page: